 Embrace Your Newborn’s Chaotic Sleep Schedule

 Don’t expect to establish a sleep routine right away.
 Go with the flow and accept that life will be a little crazy for a while (OK, probably for a few years!).
 In the first few weeks of life, babies are hungry at night, restless and don’t know day from night, leading to erratic sleep patterns.
 Exposing your baby to natural light during the day can help encourage longer periods of daytime wakefulness and more sleep at night.
 Put them down somewhere cozy.
-We like the contemporary TruBliss Sova Bassinet, which has extra-deep walls to keep your little one safe and looks beautiful, too.
+We like the MamaRoo Sleep Bassinet with built in parent-inspired motions and white noise to soothe your newborn.

 Establish A Good Bedtime Routine